spree/api.spreecommerce.com/content/developer/core/orders.markdown

 2. Payment is required on the order, and at least the order total has been received as payment.

+Assuming that an order meets the criteria for the next state, you will be able to transition it to the next state by calling `next` on that object.
+If this returns `false`, then the order does *not* meet the criteria.
+To work out why it cannot transition, check the result of an `errors` method call.

 ## Line Items

 Line items are used to keep track of items within the context of an order.